permguard/permguard/site/content/docs/0.1/using-the-cli/use-the-permguard-cli.md

 It's important to note that the output of the command line can be either in the default `TERMINAL` or `JSON` format by setting the output flag.

+For instance to list all accounts in the default terminal format, users can execute the following command:

 ```bash
 permguard accounts list
 ```

+To list all accounts in JSON format, users can execute the following command:

 ```bash
 permguard accounts list --output json